taiwoakintunde/LAMP-STACK-IMPLEMENTATION/README.md

 # ProjectOne
 **My very first PBL Project**
+# Software Development Life Cycle (SDLC)
-1. I have documented my research on SDLC and saved the file in SDLC folder
+1. I have documented my research on SDLC and saved the file in Google Drive.
+You can access it by clicking on this link 	[SDLC](https://docs.google.com/document/d/1JdCA-DxQSVqaUybwD0bQUlkJ2IcsJUSf/edit?usp=sharing&ouid=106659470577486106602&rtpof=true&sd=true)

 # Install Apache using Ubuntu’s package manage
 1. update a list of packages in package manager